huozhi/bunchee/README.md

   </a>
 </p>

 Bunchee can help you to bundle your library into one file with zero configuration.
-It's built on top of rollup.
+It's built on top of rollup and SWC ⚡️.

 Let you focus on writing code and can generate multiple types of module (CommonJS, ESModules) at the same time.